c52929/Python_Minigames/README.md

 	There is a secret word chosen from more than 10,000 words in a random manner.
 (Words are in hangman_wordsdata\words_data.xlsx) Hit the word with guessing letters one by one included in the word.
 	You have 6 lives at first.
 When you miss to guess, you lose 1 life.
 Even if you lose all the lives, you can continue the game with answering "Y" or "Yes" for this question:"Try again?"
 	When you forget the letters you have not guessed yet, you can know them with typing "list".
+	* To play this game, you need xlrd library.
+Download it before playing this game.
+Type following code into Command prompt and press Enter key: pip install xlrd